gestom/CPL-2021/README.md

 # CPL-2021

-An example for the CPL lecture on Version control systems
+An example for the CPL lecture on Version control systems - do some local changes